lifepillar/PUMA/Readme.md

 *An Adaptive Genetic Algorithm for Jailbreaking LLMs*

-This repository implements a generic genetic discrete optimizer based on the MAP-Elites algorithm from [Illuminating search spaces by mapping elite].
+This repository implements a generic genetic discrete optimizer based on the MAP-Elites algorithm from [Illuminating search spaces by mapping elite], extended with a island-based search strategy.

 Strategies for automatically improving LLM prompts towards a predefined objective can be implemented on top of the optimizer.
 The focus of this